Start9Labs/documentation/site/source/user-manual/flashing/flashing-pi.rst

-.. _flashing-arm:
+.. _flashing-pi:

 ==============
-Flashing (ARM)
+Flashing (Raspberry Pi)
 ==============
-This guide is for flashing embassyOS to a micro SD card in order to install it to an ARM architecture device, namel the Raspberry Pi.
-Support for other ARM devices will come in future.
-For an up-to-date list of known-good hardware, please check out this `forum post <https://community.start9.com/t/known-good-hardware-master-list-hardware-capable-of-running-embassyos-v0-3-3/66/2>`_.
+This guide is for flashing embassyOS to a micro SD card in order to install it on a Raspberry Pi.

  .. note:: You will need a micro SD card of at least 16GB in size, 32GB recommended